JohnCremona/screen/README.md

 This repository contains scripts and configuration files for a computer to drive the screen in the Mathematics Common Room.
+It is stored at xentu.lnx.warwick.ac.uk which runs gitlab: see https://xentu.lnx.warwick.ac.uk/.
+Login with LDAP and standard Warwick username and password.
+The gitlabadmin account is run by John Cremona.

 Summary: (1) The script getseminarspage fetches every 10 minutes the page of seminars from a webserver.
 (2) The script start-screen starts a